Jon White is a web designer,cartoonist, & developer.

 Hyperbole aside, there is nothing that I love more — not running, not designing, not drawing — more than American history.
 Reading it, sharing it, teaching it, interpreting it.
 I spent 2010 putting this to work.
 The U.S. National Archives has long ran a web feature called "Today's Document," which, in 2010, was far more modest than it is today.
 Based on these posts, I made comics.

-I’ve been drawing all my life.
-Then I went to school for a joint program in comics and graphic design, but ended up falling in love with the nascent web standards movement, which became the accessibility thing, which became the responsive thing, and somewhere along the way everything blew up, and now here we are.
+So I went to school for a joint program in comics and graphic design, but ended up falling in love with the nascent web standards movement, which became the accessibility thing, which became the responsive thing, and somewhere along the way everything blew up, and now here we are.

 The web is better, more delight-giving, more elegant, more accessible, and more communicatively helpful than we give it credit.
 I believe its best days haven’t yet happened.